 Sharon’s Civil War Veterans

 In this tour we will explore the lives of three Civil War veterans: William Henry Ingraham was a musician in the war; George H. Foote was a member of 29th Regiment, Connecticut Volunteer Infantry, Company E.; Charles F. Sedgwick served as moderator for the many town meetings that were held as Sharon prepared to send men to fight in the Civil War.
+Included in this section is a freed slave, Henry Holmes, who was able to make his way to Sharon because of the Civil War.

 William Henry Ingraham